sudhackar/sudhackar.github.io/_posts/2019-11-25-gynvael-reversing-challenge-writeup.md

 This ran for about 15 minutes and gave the same flag.
 Guess I could have saved quite a bit of time.

 Thanks @gynvael for the great chall.
-You can download the challenge [here](https://drive.google.com/file/d/16rn-I7I24m-V5mSQC3fINbf34bZP6W5Y/view?usp=sharing)